isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Coral Vine.md

 <section>
   <h4>Growing:</h4>
 	<p>Coral Vines are rapid growers and generally does not need fertilizing.
-The vine can rapidly grow up to 12m in height if it has a high enough trellis and will need to be pruned regularly.
-Regular pruning to promote airflow will keep the plant healthy and neat.
+The vine can rapidly grow up to 12m in height if it has a high enough trellis and will need to be pruned regularly. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat.
 The plant tends to flower towards the top, so regular pruning will encourage it to flower more uniformly.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Coral Vines can be grown from seed or stem cuttings in water or soil.</p>
+	<p>Coral Vines can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a> or <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a> in water or soil.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p>If the plant does not receive enough light, it will stop producing flowers.
-Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
+	<p>If the plant does not receive enough light, it will stop producing flowers. <a href="/page-index/horticulture-techniques/pruning/">Prune</a> surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>
 </section>